traffordDataLab/leaflet.reachability/README.md

 The options below control the styling and content of the user interface as well as for choosing which reachability options should be selected by default.

-*NOTE: The maximum number of isochrones which can be requested at one time from the API is 10.
-Care should be taken with the values chosen for the minimum, maximum and interval values for the distance and time ranges.
+***NOTE: The maximum number of isochrones which can be requested at one time from the API is 10.
+Care should be taken choosing the maximum and interval values (or the custom range values) for the distance and time options.
 If the user selects the intervals checkbox it is possible that the maximum isochrone request number could be exceeded.
-Take the following distance (km) example: `rangeControlDistanceMin` = 0.5, `rangeControlDistanceMax` = 1.1, `rangeControlDistanceInterval` = 0.1.
-The range select list would contain 7 items (0.5km - 1.1km) but if the user selected 1.1km with intervals they would be requesting 11 isochrones (0 to 0.1km, 0.2km, 0.3km, 0.4km, 0.5km, 0.6km, 0.7km, 0.8km, 0.9km, 1km, 1.1km), which would result in an error.*
+Take the following distance (km) example: `rangeControlDistanceMax` = 1.1, `rangeControlDistanceInterval` = 0.1.
+The range select list would contain 11 items (0.1km - 1.1km).
+If the user selected 1.1km with intervals they would be requesting 11 isochrones which would result in an error.***

 | Option                          | Type   | Default                                     | Description |
 | ------------------------------- | ------ | ------------------------------------------- | ----------- |